RESEARCH

 Thermally and/or electrically conductive polymer composites

 In order to prepare the thermally and/or electrically conductive polymer materials, compounding appropriate fillers (metals, ceramics, and carbon materials) to matrix polymers are needed.
-However, addition of a large amount of fillers causes the loss of flexibility and processability of polymer materials.
-Our research group have established a effective method to decrease the percolation threshold value of the fiilers by using a phase separation phenomenan of polymer blends, which helps to control the dispersion state of fillers and the formation of conductive paths.
+However, the addition of a large amount of fillers causes the loss of flexibility and processability of polymer materials.
+Our research group has established an effective method to decrease the percolation threshold value of the fillers by using a phase separation phenomenon of polymer blends, which helps to control the dispersion state of fillers and the formation of conductive paths.

 Bio-based polymer composites

-Recently, bio-based polymers have paid much attensions as environmentally friendly materials.
-Especially, cellulose nanofiber (CNF), which derived from cell walls of woods and plants, are one of the most attractive materials due to its abundant resource amount and excellent mechanical properties.
-However, it is difficult to obtain the high performance CNF/polymer composites because hydrophilic CNF and hydrophobic polymers are hardly miscible.
-Our group have been developing CNF-based functional materials such as surface-functionalized CNF/polymer composites and CNF/inorganic filler/polymer multi-component materials, which draw a potential of CNF effectively.
+Recently, bio-based polymers have been paid much attention as environmentally friendly materials.
+Especially, cellulose nanofiber (CNF), which is derived from cell walls of wood and plants, is one of the most attractive materials due to its abundant resource amount and excellent mechanical properties.
+However, it is difficult to obtain high-performance CNF/polymer composites because hydrophilic CNF and hydrophobic polymers are hardly miscible.
+Our group has been developing CNF-based functional materials such as surface-functionalized CNF/polymer composites and CNF/inorganic filler/polymer multi-component materials, which draw a potential of CNF effectively.
 Other research projects about bio-based polymers such as chitosan and sericin are also in progress.

 Recycling techniques for plastics

-In general, degradations of plastic products donot proceed in nature, and the disposal of plastic wastes is serious problem for our society.
-Our group studies the novel physical recycling method for cross-linked polymers, and functional polymer materials derived from the plastic wastes.
+In general, the degradation of plastic products does not proceed in nature, and the disposal of plastic waste is a serious problem for our society.
+Our group studies the novel physical recycling method for cross-linked polymers and functional polymer materials derived from plastic wastes.